 Learn more about Confidential Computing 📖

 BlindBox protects user data using by deploying SaaS solutions within Trusted Execution Environments (TEEs).
-One of the TEEs we currently support is the AMD SEV-SNP confidential VM.
-In this guide, we will take a look at how this technology works and how it is implemented in BlindBox.
+One of the TEEs we'll soon develop support for is AWS Nitro Enclave.
+In this guide, we will take a look at how this technology works.

 Trusted Execution Environment (TEE)

 The AWS TEE isolation is based on virtualization.
 Users can partition off a certain amount of the host EC2’s memory and CPU and assign it to their enclave which then runs along-side the host instance.

 The isolation or separation between the two environments is the same as that of two different users’ EC2 instances.
 The host cannot read or access the data in the enclave and vice versa.
 Any communication between the host and enclave is done through a VSOCK.